Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J1843+2024}}: This very slow pulsar has a narrow conal double profile, where both conflated components are seen at 1.4 GHz but perhaps only one at 430 MHz \citet{Champion2005}.
 Our harmonic resolved fluctuation spectrum shows both a near odd-even response and its stronger harmonic; see Figure~\ref{figA115}.
 This response is very similar to what is seen in pulsar B0943+10 \citep{deshpande} and begs to be followed up.
 The single spike in the LOFAR 149-MHz profile could then be a marginal detection.
 Its width can only be roughly estimated as 11\degr\ or less.
 0.1in

-\textit{\textbf{J1848+0826}}: The broad 1.4-GHz has two main components and perhaps a hint of a weaker core component; whereas the 327-MHz profile shows substantial scattering at the roughly usual level.
-We model the profile as an outer conal double.
+\textit{\textbf{J1848+0826}}: The broad 1.4-GHz profile has two conflated components and perhaps a hint of a weaker core component; whereas the 327-MHz profile seems to resolve them somewhat.
+We model the profile as an outer conal double, though a core could have an 8\degr\ width.
 A hint of the scattered profile at 149 MHz may be visible.
 0.1in

 \textit{\textbf{J1849+2423}}: Two components are discernible at all frequencies with hints of perhaps other conflated features in this pulsar.
 The model reflects an inner cone double {\bf D} configuration.
 No evidence of 149-MHz scattering at the average level.
 0.1in